 - We are committed to both undergraduate and graduate teaching as well as to scholarship and public service. - We seek to "engage students as learners and leaders in an intellectually challenging, culturally enriched, and contemporarily diverse environment." - Our faculty and staff are dedicated to helping students "become productive national and world citizens who exceed expectations personally and professionally."

-Our vision and mission guide the goals included in our current strategic plan (2018-2021), which can be found on our website (https://www.iup.edu/special-ed/grad/accreditation/).
+Our vision and mission guide the goals included in our current strategic plan (2022-2026), which can be found on our website (Strategic Plan).

 Program Objectives